-For our fifth talk, we're going to emphasize the "farm" in farm-to-fork efforts, and discuss the future of farming in California.
+For our fifth talk, we're emphasizing the "farm" in farm-to-fork efforts, and discussing the future of farming in California.

 These questions weigh heavily on farmers, producers and agribusinesses in California right now.
 The answers are important to anyone who buys their products -- i.e., all of us.

-Join us on the second floor of the Sacramento Natural Foods Co-Op as we talk with two people who are leading the charge to shape the future of farming in California, from inspiring and training new farmers to creating ag-focused technology that makes them financially and environmentally sustainable, so that our state can keep its boast as the Breadbasket of the World.
+We got together on the second floor of the Sacramento Natural Foods Co-Op to talk with two people helping to shape the future of farming in California, from inspiring and training new farmers to creating ag-focused technology that makes them financially and environmentally sustainable, so that our state can keep its boast as the Breadbasket of the World.

 * Dennis Donohue, head of Western Growers' Center for Innovation and Technology -- as the former mayor of Salinas, he got Silicon Valley interested in his city as a burgeoning AgTech hub, and is now focused on connecting AgTech startups to California farmers.

 * Mary Kimball, executive director of the Center for Land-Based Learning -- she leads multiple programs around the state to get youth interested and employed in the farming industry, and to get young farmers on their feet through training, apprenticeships and business incubators.

 RESOURCES FOR CONSUMERS TO HELP OUR FUTURE FARMERS

 * California Farm Bureau Federation - contribute to its scholarship foundation

 * California FFA - participate, teach and give to the state's chapter of Future Farmers of America

 * Center for Land-Based Learning - donate to and volunteer in the Center's youth and adult farming programs